great-expectations/great_expectations/docs/source/output_format.rst

 ------------------------------------------------------------------------------
 ...depends on the expectation.
 Great Expectations has native support for three types of Expectations: `column_map_expectation`, `column_aggregate_expectation`, and a base type `expectation`.

 `column_map_expectations` apply a boolean test function to each element within a column.
+This format is intended for quick, at-a-glance feedback.
+For example, it tends to work well in jupyter notebooks.

 The basic format is:

 .. code-block:: bash